aleen42/PersonalWiki/post/security_consultant/security_consultant.md

 ### 2. Cost You Less

-It is obviously true that a startup struggle for funds in its early stage and instead of having a full time employee, a consultant is the best choice for a startup to make their platform safe while at the same time reducing budget strains and keeping your startup secured.
+It is obviously true that a startup struggle for funds in its early stage and instead of having a full time employee, a consultant is the best choice for a startup to make their platform safe while at the same time reducing budget strains(預算緊張) and keeping your startup secured.

 ### 3. Reduces Possible Attacks